alex-haw/ArchOnCambio/README.md

 # Installation Instructions

-- My instructions can be found [here](https://github.com/RayFoulk/ArchOnCambio/InstallationInstructions.md)
+- My instructions can be found [here](https://github.com/RayFoulk/ArchOnCambio/blob/master/InstallationInstructions.md)
-- These aren't necessarily _the_ way of accomplishing this, just _a_ way that I personally managed to get things working.
+- These aren't necessarily _the_ way of accomplishing this, just how I did it.
 YMMV.

 # To Do

 - Finish getting touchscreen calibrated
+-- It seems to me that no-one has truly 'done the math' on this, including the distinction between the Coordinate Translation Matrix versus the Calibration Matrix
 - Get sound working
 - Get auto-rotate working via accelerometer
 - Get Front and Rear cameras working (ov2680 on i2c bus)